carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 >                     /db_xref="SEED:fig|342613.37.peg.1973"
 >                     /db_xref="GO:0003735"
 > ```
+> As you can see, in the gbk file we can find the taxonomic information that we need to fill the taxonomic information of each genome.
 > Fill in the blank spaces to complete the command that would get the organism information from the .gbk file.
 >
 > <p style="text-align: center;"> grep ___________ -m1 ____________ Streptococcus_agalactiae_18RS21.gbk </p>
+> To obtain the next result:
+> ```
+>  ORGANISM  Streptococcus agalactiae 18RS21
+>            Bacteria; Terrabacteria group; Firmicutes; Bacilli;
+>            Lactobacillales; Streptococcaceae; Streptococcus; Streptococcus
+>            agalactiae.
+> ```
 <!-- >  <p style="text-align: center;"> -------------------------------------------WORDS---------------------------------------------- </p> -->
 >  <p style="text-align: center;"> -B 3 &nbsp; &nbsp; &nbsp; -A 3 &nbsp; &nbsp; &nbsp; -a  &nbsp; &nbsp; &nbsp; 'Streptococcus' &nbsp; &nbsp; &nbsp; 'ORGANISM' &nbsp; &nbsp; &nbsp; 'gbk'</p>
 >